Dental School Admissions

 Most dental schools require personal interviews with candidates to assess qualities such as desire to help people, self-confidence, ability to meet challenges, ability to get along with people and capacity to work independently.
 The personal interview also provides an opportunity to ask about the school.

 Apply for admission at least a year in advance of the planned enrollment date.
 Most dental schools participate in the Associated American Dental Schools Application Service (AADSAS).
 For a fee, students can subscribe to this service and complete a single application to apply to multiple dental schools.
-An online application to the schools participating in AADSAS is available here.
+An online application to the schools participating in AADSAS is available on ADEA's website.
 The AADSAS toll-free number is 800.353.2237.

 ASDA's Guide for Predental Students